A Connecticut Yankee in King Arthur's Court: Introduction to the "stranger"

-The story begins as a first-person narrative in Warwick Castle, where a man details his recollection of a tale told to him by an "interested stranger" who is personified as a knight through his simple language and familiarity with ancient armor.
+The story begins as a first-person narrative in Warwick Castle, where a man details his recollection of a tale told to him by an "interested stranger" personified as a knight through his simple language and familiarity with ancient armor.

-After a brief tale of Sir Lancelot of Camelot and his role in slaying two giants from the third-person narrative, taken directly from Le Morte d'Arthur, the man named Hank Morgan enters and, after being given whiskey by the narrator, he is persuaded to reveal more of his story.
-Described through first-person narrative as a man familiar with the firearms and machinery trade, Hank is a man who had reached the level of superintendent because of his proficiency in firearms manufacturing, with 2000 subordinates.
-He describes the beginning of his tale by illustrating details of a disagreement with his subordinates during which he sustained a head injury from a "crusher" caused by a man named "Hercules" using a crowbar.
+After a brief tale of Sir Lancelot of Camelot and his role in slaying two giants from the third-person narrative, taken directly from Le Morte d'Arthur, Hank Morgan enters and is persuaded to reveal more of his story.
+Hank is a superintendent because of his proficiency in firearms manufacturing, with 2,000 subordinates.
+During a disagreement with his subordinates, he sustains a head injury when a man named "Hercules" hits him with a crowbar.

-After passing out from the blow, Hank describes waking up underneath an oak tree, having no idea how he got there.
-Hank soon encounters the knight Sir Kay, riding by.
-Kay challenges him to a joust, which is quickly lost by the unweaponed, unarmored Hank as he scuttles up a tree.
+Hank wakes up underneath an oak tree, having no idea how he got there.
+Hank soon encounters the knight Sir Kay.
+Kay challenges him to a joust, which is quickly lost by the unarmed, unarmored Hank as he scuttles up a tree.
 Kay captures Hank and leads him towards Camelot Castle.
-Upon recognizing that he has time-traveled to the 6th century, Hank realizes that he is the de facto smartest person on Earth, and with his knowledge he should soon be running things.
+Upon recognizing that he has traveled back to the 6th century, Hank realizes that he is the de facto smartest person on Earth and that with his knowledge, he should soon be running things.